kevinfarrugia/performance-first/readme.md

 ## Hot Module Reloading

-The project allows for Hot Module Reloading using `webpack-hot-middleware` and a helper library developed by [React Starter Kit](https://github.com/kriasoft/react-starter-kit/blob/master/tools/lib/webpackHotDevClient.js).
+The project allows for Hot Module Reloading using `webpack-hot-middleware`.
 This enables HMR for JSX, S/CSS, and NodeJS.

 ## Loadable Components